 Patrik Ringborg is one of Sweden's most prolific and internationally sought-after conductors with a vast concert repertory.
-Additionally he has conducted over 80 operas, specialising in particular in the music of Wagner and Strauss.
+Additionally, he has conducted over 90 operas, specialising in particular in the music of Wagner and Strauss.

-In 2006 Patrik Ringborg returned to Freiburg as Chief Conductor (notable productions being The Rhine Gold and Elektra ) and 2007 was appointed General Music Director at the State Theatre in Kassel.
-Its State Orchestra, founded in 1502, is one of the world's oldest orchestras.
-Conductors in the 19th century were Louis Spohr and Gustav Mahler and in more modern times Christoph von Dohnányi, Gerd Albrecht, Woldemar Nelsons, and Ádám Fischer held the post as GMD.
+In 2006 Patrik Ringborg returned to Freiburg as Chief Conductor (notable productions being The Rhine Gold and Elektra ) and in 2007 he was appointed General Music Director at the State Theatre in Kassel and remained in this position for a decade.

-At last count Maestro Ringborg had conducted the State Orchestra in well over a hundred concerts and 25 new opera productions.
-They include Wagner works like The Flying Dutchman, The Mastersingers of Nuremberg, Lohengrin, Parsifal, and Tannhäuser, Mozart operas like Magic The Flute and Così fan tutte, Puccini operas like Manon Lescaut and Turandot as well as more modern works like Dialogues des Carmélites, Lady Macbeth from Mtsensk, Aribert Reimann's Lear, and Hans Werner Henze's Orpheus.
-Following on from Salome in 2008, he presented new productions of Die Frau ohne Schatten and Der Rosenkavalier during the Strauss year 2014.
-Mr. Ringborg is also President of the Orchestra Academy, Founder of the Opera Studio and Artistic Director of the Gustav-Mahler-Festtage in Kassel.
+Maestro Ringborg conducted the State Orchestra in over 150 concerts and 27 new opera productions.
+They include Wagner œuvres like The Flying Dutchman, The Mastersingers of Nuremberg, Lohengrin, Parsifal, and Tannhäuser, Mozart operas like Magic The Flute and Così fan tutte, Puccini operas like Manon Lescaut and Turandot as well as more modern works like Dialogues des Carmélites, Lady Macbeth from Mtsensk, Aribert Reimann's Lear, and Hans Werner Henze's Orpheus.
+Following on from Salome in 2008, he presented new productions of Die Frau ohne Schatten, Der Rosenkavalier and Elektra.
+Mr. Ringborg was also President of the Orchestra Academy, Founder of the Opera Studio and Artistic Director of the Gustav-Mahler-Festtage in Kassel.

 Following his debut in 2004 with Werther, Patrik Ringborg has conducted new productions of Lady Macbeth from Mtsensk and Tosca at the Deutsches Nationaltheater in Weimar, where he also conducted the Staatskapelle Weimar on tour and in symphony concerts.
 In 2015 he returned with Mahler's 3rd symphony.

-He was also a guest conductor at the Staatsoper Dresden, at the Volksoper in Vienna, and at the Deutsche Oper Berlin.
-In February 2010 his debut at the Opera House in Cologne followed with Der Rosenkavalier (including Dame Kiri Te Kanawa's farewell performance).
+He was also a guest conductor at the Staatsoper Dresden, the Volksoper in Vienna, and the Deutsche Oper Berlin.
+In February 2010 his debut at the Opera House in Cologne followed in Der Rosenkavalier (including Dame Kiri Te Kanawa's farewell performances).
 In the same year, the Stockholm Royal Opera presented Elektra under his baton at the Opera Festival in Savonlinna – an opera with which he had debuted in a new production at the Norwegian National Opera in 2009.
 In 2014 he returned to Oslo with a première of Don Giovanni and in 2023 follows a revival of Eugen Onegin.
 In 2020 he prepared the new production of Die Walküre in Trondheim.

-He also conducted concerts in Austria, Estonia, Finland, France, Hungary, Italy, Norway, and Spain.
-He is a frequent guest with the RTÉ National Symphony Orchestra in Dublin.
+He also conducted concerts in Austria, Denmark, Estonia, Finland, France, Hungary, Italy, Norway, Spain, and Hong Kong.
+He is a frequent guest with the National Symphony Orchestra in Dublin.

-In the subsequent season he conducted a production of Die Walküre.
-2011 he returned with a new production of Salome (directed by Peter Konwitschny), and continued his cooperation with this company in the world première of Gefors’ Notorious (2015), directed by Keith Warner and with Nina Stemme in the title role.
-Next season Patrik Ringborg's first Ariadne will follow.
-After the debut with the Gothenburg Symphony, Sweden's National Orchestra, he was invited back with a programme including excerpts from The Twilight of the Gods.
+In the subsequent season, he conducted a production of Die Walküre.
+2011 he returned with a new production of Salome (directed by Peter Konwitschny) and continued his cooperation with this company in the world première of Gefors’ Notorious (2015), directed by Keith Warner and with Nina Stemme in the title role.
+A production of Patrik Ringborg's first Ariadne followed in 2018 and 2022 he conducted an acclaimed production of Sir Arne's Hoard.

 In his hometown Stockholm, Maestro Ringborg returned to the Royal Stockholm Philharmonic Orchestra in 2008 to conduct the Nobel Prize Award Ceremony.
 A frequent guest there since 1996, he conducted the Award Ceremony of the Birgit Nilsson Prize for Yo-Yo Ma in 2022.
-The long-awaited opera debut at the Stockholm Royal Opera followed 2013 with a new production of Parsifal directed by Christof Loy and in 2016 he returned to conduct the world première of Daniel Börtz' Medea and the 490 anniversary gala of the Royal Orchestra.
+The long-awaited opera debut at the Stockholm Royal Opera followed in 2013 with a new production of Parsifal directed by Christof Loy and in 2016 he returned to conduct the world première of Daniel Börtz's Medea and the 490 anniversary gala of the Royal Orchestra.

-As first conductor ever, Patrik Ringborg was awarded the Opera Prize of the newspaper Svenska Dagbladet.
+As the first conductor ever, Patrik Ringborg was awarded the Opera Prize of the newspaper Svenska Dagbladet.
 He received the prize in 2014 for the new productions of Parsifal and The Rhine Gold in Sweden during the last season.
-In 2015, the magazine Opus selected Patrik Ringborg as number one on their list of the most important persons in Swedish classical music.
+In 2015, the magazine Opus selected Patrik Ringborg as number one on their list of the most important people in Swedish classical music.
 Patrik Ringborg is a member of the Royal Swedish Academy of Music and has a seat on its board.
 In 2022, he was awarded the gold medal Litteris et Artibus by His Majesty, King Carl XVI Gustaf.